Yooka-Laylee: Reception

 Many critics praised the game as a successful follow up to the original Banjo-Kazooie games.
 Steven Bogos of The Escapist positively referred to the game as "Banjo-Threeie", calling it "a nostalgic ride through time, bringing the collect-a-thons from the N64 era into the modern age".
 James Kozanitis of GameRevolution felt that Yooka-Laylee improved on the gameplay and structure of classic titles, in particular the relevance and importance of the collectables.
 Chris Carter of Destructoid praised the expansive levels and the colorful design, but concluded that due to the throwback designs, it would not be for everyone.
 Marty Sliva of IGN called Yooka-Laylee "a good reminder that this genre, once thought to be dead, still has some life left in it".
 He also noted different aspects of the game that felt authentic to games from the 90s, praising the level design, soundtrack and characters while also criticizing how the game controlled at certain points and stated it was "not 1998 anymore" regarding frustrating camera movement.
 Kallie Plagge of GameSpot similarly praised certain aspects such as the collectibles and non-linear structure, while also criticizing the uncooperative camera and in some instances convoluted level design.

 On the other hand, Colm Ahern was more negative about the game's intention to capitalize on people's nostalgia, especially noting "camera issues, ambiguous puzzles, a distinct lack of signposting, and voices that will make your ears bleed", while the game itself could not decide whether it was aiming at children or adults as an audience.
 Furthermore, while he was positive about the first level, he claimed that all other levels in the game were falling short, finding them repetitive and confusing.
 Chelsea Stark of Polygon noted that Yooka-Laylee was "proof that sometimes our fondest memories should stay in the past".
 She called the game's combat mechanics "a chore" and was critical of the controls.
 GamesRadar also noted the game's repetitive missions and objectives, with reviewer David Houghton noting that some of the game's power-ups, especially the flight ability, render most puzzles and level design choices obsolete.

+Reviewing Yooka-Replaylee, Darran Jones of Retro Gamer called it a huge improvement over the original, citing visual and audible enhancements as well as gameplay such as the pair of characters' abilities being available from the game's start, and a redesigned navigation map and 3D camera.